bertrand-caron/rails-cv-app/README.md

 ### Advanced: `git:merge`

-If you have done some non-trivial modifications to the App files that you would like to keep while still receiving the latest code update, you can either `git stash` to stash your local changed, `RAILS_ENV=production rake git:pull` to pull on the clean repository and then `git stash pop` once the code has been pulled, or use the `git:merge` rake task:
+If you have done some non-trivial modifications to the App files that you would like to keep while still receiving the latest code update, you can either run `git stash` to stash your local changed, then run `RAILS_ENV=production rake git:pull` to pull on the clean repository and finally `git stash pop` once the code has been pulled.
+The other solution is use the `git:merge` rake task like this:

     # Merge the origin/master changes
     RAILS_ENV=production rake git:merge